-The important corpus (in quantity) of documented musical works can be transversally studied.
+This exceptionally large corpus of documented musical works could be an object of study in and of itself.

 5. Theoretical considerations

-5.1 Documentation characteristics
+5.1 Documentation classifications

-Electroacoustic works documentations are characterized by a very strong heterogeneity.
-They don't consist only in textual documents.
+The documentation of electroacoustic works is very heterogeneous; it does not consist of only textual documents.
 We can find drawings, diagrams, tables, sound files, pictures, etc. This heterogeneous nature has some consequences on the possibilities of storage and preservation, it has to be taken in account when designing a digital repository.

-The information contained in accompanying documents may be of several natures : what is described can be the composer intentions on one side, or the result on the other side.
+The information contained in accompanying documents may be of several natures : what is described can be the composer’s intentions or the result.
 It can also be a description of the way to realize the work.
 In other words, the why ? the what ? or the how ?.
 If we make a parallel with traditional music notation, it corresponds in a certain way to the difference between a transcription (a notated description of a musical event) and a tablature (prescribing what to do to produce the music).

-To illustrate this dichotomy, we can compare the score of 2 electronic pieces of the 50’s : Ligeti’s Artikulation’s score is a “listening score” realized a posteriori (a kind of visual transcription of the music) while Stockhausen Studie II is an extremely detailed description of the way to produce the piece that can even be used to reconstruct the piece.
+To illustrate this dichotomy, we can compare the score of two electronic pieces of the 50s: Ligeti’s Artikulation’s score is a “listening score” realized a posteriori (a kind of visual transcription of the music) while Stockhausen Studie II is an extremely detailed description of the way to produce the piece that can even be used to reconstruct it.

-The composer intentions can be expressed as text (spoken or written), as graphic sketches, more or less precise drawings or music notation.
-On the final product side, we can find computer code (Csound score files, max patches, …), sound files, but also musical notation and graphic notations.
+The composer’s intentions can be expressed as text (spoken or written), as graphic sketches, more or less precise drawings or music notation.
+On the final product side, we can find computer code (Csound score files, Max patches, …), sound files, but also musical notation and graphic notations.

 The documentation accompanying an electroacoustic work can be either descriptive or prescriptive.
 It can be a description of how the piece should sound and how it is constructed, or a step-by-step list of instructions telling the electronic musician how to prepare the complete setup and to perform the work.
 These two categories correspond to the “cahier d’exploitation” and “cahier d’analyse” above mentioned.

 We can find performance instructions, in textual or oral form.
-These instructions, often related to general level, acoustic balance between the layers, actions to be made during the performance, or more esthetic recommendation, can be more or less precise, but are nevertheless always very precious concerning the composer intentions.
+These instructions, often related to general level, acoustic balance between the layers, actions to be made during the performance, or more esthetic recommendation, can be more or less precise, but are nevertheless always very precious concerning the composer’s intentions.

-Less often can be found instrument specification.
-A precise description of the content, functionalities and architecture of the max patch can be very useful to understand its operations, without having to do reverse engineering.
+Less often, instrument specification can be found.
+A precise description of the content, functionalities and architecture of the Max patch can be very useful to understand its operations, without having to do reverse engineering.
 Formal, standardized specifications of sound processing modules is highly desirable to facilitate porting and sustainability of the music using such modules.

 A huge majority of works in the mixed interactive computer music are programmed in the Max environment.
-As in any (programming) language, each author has its own style.
+As in any (programming) language, each author has his/her own style.
 A patch can be more or less readable [11].
 Some developers used extensively informative and useful comments inside the patch, but some patches are not auto documented at all.
 The patch structure can be more or less readable.
 The difference in the styles of several computer music designer programming in Max can be identified in [10].

-A good max patch can contain its own documentation, and all the step necessary to setup the performance (audio routings, loudspeaker tests, calibrations, etc.) can be directly performed from inside the max patch before the concert.
-Do we know a max patch that can be run without any supplementary written or oral explanations, without any contact with the composer or the computer music designer ?
+A good Max patch can contain its own documentation, and all the step necessary to setup the performance (audio routings, loudspeaker tests, calibrations, etc.) can be directly performed from inside the max patch before the concert.
+Do we know a Max patch that can be run without any supplementary written or oral explanations, without any contact with the composer or the computer music designer ?